-We are located at the award-winning Medical University of South Carolina, the south's oldest medical school in historic Charleston.
+At the award-winning Medical University of South Carolina, we are "Changing What's Possible".
+MUSC is the south's oldest medical school in historic Charleston.
 This dietetic internship, accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), is designed to prepare students to become a "Registered Dietitian/Nutritionist" (RDN).
 Upon completion, graduates are eligible to sit for the national RDN exam administered by the Commission on Dietetic Registration (CDR).
 Both ACEND and CDR are affiliations of the world's largest organization of food and nutrition professionals, the Academy of Nutrition and Dietetics.
-The Academy of Nutrition and Dietetics is comitted to improving the nation's health and advancing the professional of dietetics through research, education, practice, and advocacy.
+The Academy of Nutrition and Dietetics is committed to improving the nation's health and advancing the profession of dietetics through research, education, practice, and advocacy.

 MISSION AND GOALS:

-The path to becoming a "Registered Dietitian/Nutritionist" is systematic.
+To become a "Registered Dietitian/Nutritionist", students must follow one of these ACEND pathways.
 Applicants for this internship (all internships in the US) MUST have (or will have prior to our Fall start date) 1) a bachelor's degree at minimum (in any field), AND 2) successful completion of an ACEND-accredited "Didactic Program in Dietetics" (DPD).
 A DPD consists of at least 2-3 semesters, depending on courses already taken, of "hard" science prerequisites and core nutrition courses to prepare students for a dietetic internship such as this one.
 MUSC does not offer a DPD (none in Charleston area), but you can search for traditional and online/distance DPD programs here.
-DPDs CANNOT be replaced by any other training or certifications, such as nutrition degress from non-ACEND accredited program, personal training or human performance training, culinary certification, etc. More details on eligibility are described here.
+DPDs CANNOT be replaced by any other training or certifications, such as nutrition degrees from non-ACEND accredited program, personal training or human performance training, culinary certification, etc. More details on eligibility are described here.